 Services under integration

-The following science gateways are in the pipeline for the integration with the LTOS:
+The following science gateways are in the pipeline for the integration with the LTOS platform:

-WS-PGRADE
+WS-PGRADE.
 WS-PGRADE is an open source science gateway framework that enables users to access HTC and cloud infrastructures. gUSE is developed by the Laboratory of Parallel and Distributed Systems (LPDS) at Institute for Computer Science and Control (SZTAKI) of the Hungarian Academy of Sciences.

 WS-PGRADE is a Web portal hosted in a standard portal framework, using the client APIs of gUSE services to turn user requests into sequences of gUSE specific Web service calls.
 A graph editor component can be downloaded from WS-PGRADE and can be used to define the static skeleton of workflows, while the HTML pages of WS-PGRADE provide interfaces to add content to graphs, to generate complete Grid/Web service applications.
 The members of gUSE community can access WS-PGRADE via ordinary web browsers.
 Application developers can access to all the advanced workflow features (graph, abstract workflow, template, application and project) to develop new workflow applications and upload them to the gUSE repository.
 For scientific end-users WS-PGRADE gives full access to the parameterization and execution of applications downloaded from the gUSE repository.